Nancy64-bit/Object-Modeling/README.md

-My apologies for the abrupt ending.
-Here's the completed README.md for your Object Modeling project:

 # Object Modeling - Problem Solving and Design Mastery

 Welcome to the Object Modeling repository, where I showcase my problem-solving skills and expertise in software design.
 This project encompasses a range of skills and experiences, from understanding complex problems to designing efficient solutions.